emaicus/Rangers-and-Ruffians/Player_Handbook.md

   * Stats: Men have high Inner Fire, better than average strength, and have average dex, vitality, intelligence, charisma, and luck.

 ###### Suggested Base Stats:
-  Dex: Average
+  * Dex: Average
-Strength: Average
+  * Strength: Average
-Vitality: Average
+  * Vitality: Average
-Intelligence: Average
+  * Intelligence: Average
-Inner Fire: Good
+  * Inner Fire: Good
-Charisma: Average
+  * Charisma: Average
-Luck: Poor
+  * Luck: Poor
-Perception:
+  * Perception:

-Dwarf:
+#### Dwarf:
 Description: Stocky and willed, dwarves are the most solid of the races.
 Known for their skills as smiths and stone workers, Dwarves tend to be brash and to keep to their own kind.
 Natural Allegiances/Enemies: Dwarves put up with humans, and have a distaste for elves.
 They hate goblins and orcs.
-     Inborn Abilities:
+###### Inborn Abilities:
-          Fixit Dwarf: Given a few hours, dwarves can repair most steel made items.
+  * Fixit Dwarf: Given a few hours, dwarves can repair most steel made items.
-          Miner's Eye: When dealing with minerals or works made of stone, a dwarf's intelligence is treated as Masterful.
+  * Miner's Eye: When dealing with minerals or works made of stone, a dwarf's intelligence is treated as Masterful.
-          DarkVision: Dwarves can see well in the dark.
+  * DarkVision: Dwarves can see well in the dark.
-     Stats: Dwarves have  high strength and vitality, average dexterity, and low charisma.
+  * Stats: Dwarves have  high strength and vitality, average dexterity, and low charisma.

-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Average
+  * Dex: Average
-     Strength: Good
+  * Strength: Good
-     Vitality: Good
+  * Vitality: Good
-     Intelligence: Average
+  * Intelligence: Average
-     Inner Fire: Good
+  * Inner Fire: Good
-     Charisma: Poor
+  * Charisma: Poor
-     Luck: Poor
+  * Luck: Poor

-Elf:
+#### Elf:
-     Description: Elves are the most magical of the races.
+Elves are the most magical of the races.
 Forest-dwellers with long lives, elves spend their days practicing magic and honing their skills.
-     Natural Allegiances/Enemies: Elves tolerate humans and dwarves, and hate goblins and orcs.
+**Natural Allegiances/Enemies:** Elves tolerate humans and dwarves, and hate goblins and orcs.
-     Inborn Abilities
+###### Inborn Abilities
-          Sleepless: Elves can go days without sleeping, allowing them to keep watch long into the night.
+  * Sleepless: Elves can go days without sleeping, allowing them to keep watch long into the night.
-          DarkVision: Elves can see well in the dark.
+  * DarkVision: Elves can see well in the dark.
-          Wink Wink, Nudge Nudge: Elves can influence men and halflings with their beauty.
+  * Wink Wink, Nudge Nudge: Elves can influence men and halflings with their beauty.
-          Winged feet: Elves have incredible endurance.
+  * Winged feet: Elves have incredible endurance.

-     Stats: Elves have high intelligence and dexterity and low strength and inner fire.
-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Good
+  * Dex: Good
-     Strength: Poor
+  * Strength: Poor
-     Vitality:Average
+  * Vitality:Average
-     Intelligence: Good
+  * Intelligence: Good
-     Inner Fire: Poor
+  * Inner Fire: Poor
-     Charisma: Average
+  * Charisma: Average
-     Luck: Average
+  * Luck: Average

-Halfling:
+#### Halfling:
-     Description: Small folk, the Halflings would rather be drinking tea and eating toast in their holes than adventuring.
+Small folk, the Halflings would rather be drinking tea and eating toast in their holes than adventuring.
 They are naturally tricksters, and are hardy for their size.
-     Natural Allegiances/Enemies: Halflings get on well with Elves, Dwarves, and men, though often the other races forget they exist.
+**Natural Allegiances/Enemies:** Halflings get on well with Elves, Dwarves, and men, though often the other races forget they exist.
-     Inborn Abilities:
+###### Inborn Abilities:
-          Sling: Halflings carry a sling, with which they are uncannily accurate.
+  * Sling: Halflings carry a sling, with which they are uncannily accurate.
-          Warm Butter: Halflings are naturally great chefs, and food that they cook restores extra health.
+  * Warm Butter: Halflings are naturally great chefs, and food that they cook restores extra health.
-          Soft Bed: Halflings recover full health from sleeping in a real bed.
+  * Soft Bed: Halflings recover full health from sleeping in a real bed.
-          Softfoot: Halflings are naturally good at sneaking.
+  * Softfoot: Halflings are naturally good at sneaking.

-     Stats: Halflings have high dexterity, charisma, and luck, but have very low strength and inner fire.
-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Good
+  * Dex: Good
-     Strength: Abysmal
+  * Strength: Abysmal
-     Vitality: Average
+  * Vitality: Average
-     Intelligence: Good
+  * Intelligence: Good
-     Inner Fire: Poor
+  * Inner Fire: Poor
-     Charisma: Great
+  * Charisma: Great
-     Luck: Great
+  * Luck: Great

-Orc
+#### Orc
-     Description: A brutish and warlike race, orcs stab first and ask questions later.
+A brutish and warlike race, orcs stab first and ask questions later.
 Orcs are often used to living in harsh environments, and living off the land.
-     Natural Allegiances/Enemies: Orcs distrust all races save goblins, who they are close friends with.
+**Natural Allegiances/Enemies:** Orcs distrust all races save goblins, who they are close friends with.
-     Inborn Abilities:
+###### Inborn Abilities:
-          Lamb to Slaughter: When hunting, Orcs have high perception.
+  * Lamb to Slaughter: When hunting, Orcs have high perception.
-          Bellow: Orc can unleash a mighty bellow to intimidate their foes.
+  * Bellow: Orc can unleash a mighty bellow to intimidate their foes.
-          Still warm: Orcs can eat raw meat without penalty.
+  * Still warm: Orcs can eat raw meat without penalty.

-     Stats: Orcs have high strength, vitality, and inner fire, but low intelligence, charisma, and luck.
-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Poor
+  * Dex: Poor
-     Strength: Good
+  * Strength: Good
-     Vitality: Good
+  * Vitality: Good
-     Intelligence: Abysmal
+  * Intelligence: Abysmal
-     Inner Fire: Good
+  * Inner Fire: Good
-     Charisma: Poor
+  * Charisma: Poor
-     Luck: Poor
+  * Luck: Poor
-     Perception: Poor
+  * Perception: Poor

-Goblin
+#### Goblin
-     Description: Small and wicked, goblins are tricksters and thieves.
+Small and wicked, goblins are tricksters and thieves.
 Known for eating their kills and living in the dark, goblins prefer to fight with ranged or short weapons.
-     Natural Allegiances/Enemies: Goblins are close allies with orcs, but fear and hate all others.
+**Natural Allegiances/Enemies:** Goblins are close allies with orcs, but fear and hate all others.
-     Inborn Abilities:
+###### Inborn Abilities:
-          Still Warm: Goblins can eat raw meat without penalty.
+  * Still Warm: Goblins can eat raw meat without penalty.
-          Along Came a Spider: Goblins are naturally adept at climbing.
+  * Along Came a Spider: Goblins are naturally adept at climbing.
-          Darkvision: Goblins can see in even the darkest caves.
+  * Darkvision: Goblins can see in even the darkest caves.

-     Stats: Goblins have very high dexterity, decent vitality, and some intelligence.
-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Great
+  * Dex: Great
-     Strength: Poor
+  * Strength: Poor
-     Vitality: Poor
+  * Vitality: Poor
-     Intelligence: Good
+  * Intelligence: Good
-     Inner Fire: Average
+  * Inner Fire: Average
-     Charisma: Poor
+  * Charisma: Poor
-     Luck: Good
+  * Luck: Good

-Catterwol
+#### Catterwol
-     Description: Catlike bipedal beings, Catterwol live in tribes, and are naturally known as sly traders.
+Bipedal catlike beings, Catterwol live in tribes, and are naturally known as sly traders.
 Catterwol fur comes in all colors, and is deemed beautiful by all races.
 Orc sometimes kill them for their pelt.
-     Natural Allegiances: Catterwol keep to themselves, and hate Orc.
+**Natural Allegiances:** Catterwol keep to themselves, and hate Orc.
-     Inborn Abilities:
+###### Inborn Abilities:
-          DarkVision: Catterwol can see in the dark.
+  * DarkVision: Catterwol can see in the dark.
-          Fisher: Catterwol are naturally good at fishing.
+  * Fisher: Catterwol are naturally good at fishing.
-          They're Retractable: Catterwol have retractable, razor sharp claws.
+  * They're Retractable: Catterwol have retractable, razor sharp claws.
-          Land on your feet: Catterwol can survive long falls.
+  * Land on your feet: Catterwol can survive long falls.

-     Stats: Catterwol have high dexterity, low inner fire, and high luck and charisma.
-     Suggested Base Stats:
+###### Suggested Base Stats:
-     Dex: Good
+  * Dex: Good
-     Strength: Average
+  * Strength: Average
-     Vitality:  Average
+  * Vitality:  Average
-     Intelligence:  Good
+  * Intelligence:  Good
-     Inner Fire:  Average
+  * Inner Fire:  Average
-     Charisma:  Average
+  * Charisma:  Average
-     Luck:  Average
+  * Luck:  Average
-     Perception:
+  * Perception: